roomhunter/webhook/README.md

 Features
 --------

--	Auto-deployment to staging server on each PUSH
+- [x]	Auto-deployment to staging server on each PUSH
--	Show the team your work with an email of honor
+- [x] 	Show the team your work with an email of honor
+- [x]   Sync files(css, js) to AWS S3 to leverage both US & Mainland China CDN acceleration
+    - [ ]   & Upyun

 Usage
 -----